mathewgomas-alfred/mathewgomas.io/README.md

 cp -R _build/html dist/de/
 ```

 You should see all the documentation files in the dist folder inside its language folder.
-We only need the stuff inside the html folder as the other folder are for helping with translation.
+We only need the stuff inside the html folder as the other folders are for helping with translation.
 Change the language like in the above step and do the same process for all languages.

 Switching languages for the site
 --------------------------------